jeffreff/fishstory/README.md

 I fully implemented all the "must" and "should" user stories, and I believe I have made use of the Gitflow branching model successfully, as well as implementing appropriate Jira smart commits.
 I also followed the Agile and Test Driven Development methodologies to the best of my ability.
+I have a high test coverage percentage as well.

 ## What could be improved in future revisions?